pranav211812/FIGMA---ANGULAR/README.md

 # Figma to Angular Converter

 This demonstrates using the Figma REST API to convert a Figma document to Angular Components and Figma components module.
 Disclaimer: this code is likely incomplete, and may have bugs.
-It is not intended to be used in production.
 This is simply a proof of concept to show what possibilities exist.

 From this PR: https://github.com/figma/figma-api-demo/pull/16